KatjaTik/torisovellus/README.md

 User registration and login /ok
 User should be able to create new items to sell – a posting.
 Posting should contain the following information

-o Title / ok
+Title / ok
-o Description / ok
+Description / ok
-o Category (clothing, cars etc.) /ok o Location (city, county etc.) /ok o Images (max 4) /ok o Asking price /ok o Date of posting /ok o Delivery type: /ok
+Category (clothing, cars etc.) /ok
+Location (city, county etc.) /ok
+Images (max 4) /ok
+Asking price /ok
+Date of posting /ok
+Delivery type: /ok
-§ Shipping /ok
+  Shipping /ok
-§ Pickup /ok
+  Pickup /ok
-o Seller’s name and contact information /ok
+Seller’s name and contact information /ok
-· User should be able to modify his postings /not implemented · User should be able to delete his posting /user can delete any post · All users (logged and non-logged) should be able to search and list postings based on /ok, but works only with post id o Category /not implemented o Location /not implemented o Date of posting /not implemented
+User should be able to modify his postings /not implemented User should be able to delete his posting /user can delete any post All users (logged and non-logged) should be able to search and list postings based on /ok, but works only with post id Category /not implemented
+  Location /not implemented
+  Date of posting /not implemented

 Other Requirements